Only Two Y-Axes Instead of Many

 ·

-Cover for Two Y-Axes Instead of Many – A Deliberate Design Choice
+Cover for Only Two Y-Axes Instead of Many

 In most cases, signals are analyzed in multiple stacked plots with a synchronized X-axis.
-Signals of similar scale are often shown in the same plot.
-However, it can sometimes be clearer to display signals with different scales together in a single plot.
-Many data visualization tools therefore allow the use of multiple Y-axes.
+Signals of similar magnitude are often displayed in the same plot.
+Sometimes, however, it is clearer to display signals with different magnitudes together in a single plot.
+In many data visualization tools it is therefore common to use multiple Y-axes.
 But displaying too many signals in one plot can quickly become confusing.

-For ScryLab, we have deliberately chosen to allow a maximum of two Y-axes – one on the left and one on the right.
+For ScryLab I have therefore decided to allow a maximum of two Y-axes – one on the left and one on the right.
 This strikes a good balance between clarity and flexibility.

 Avoiding Overload